rcouch/rcouch/README.md

     $ make rel

-and it will generate a refuge folder in rel/refuge.
+and it will generate a couch folder in rel/couch.
 This release is fully relocatable, so you can put it where you want on your system.

-When developping on top of refuge, you could also run the command line:

-    $ make dev

-Then ./dev/dev[1,2,3]/bin/refuge

 To create package for your system run `make package` .
 For now we build